kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ![bordered width=99%](images/24-widthAnchor-methods_782x203.png)

-You'll also get compile errors if you try to use an `NSLayoutDimension` on an object of type `NSLayoutAnchor`:
+And you'll also get compile errors if you try to use an `NSLayoutDimension` method on an object of type `NSLayoutAnchor`, which is great for any copy/paste/edit mistakes:

 ![bordered width=99%](images/25-compile-error-with-widthAnchor_585x76.png)

-Hmm, the error message says `'NSLayoutXAxisAnchor' does not have a member named 'constraintEqualToAnchor'`.
+Hmm, the error in the screenshot above message says `'NSLayoutXAxisAnchor' does not have a member named 'constraintEqualToAnchor'`.

 What's an `NSLayoutXAxisAnchor`?

 `NSLayoutXAxisAnchor` is actually a subclass of `NSLayoutAnchor` but doesn't contain any additional methods.
 Its only purpose is to provide type information so that you don't accidentally add constraints between horizontal anchors and vertical anchors.
-So anchors in the horizontal, direction such as `leadingAnchor` or `centerXAnchor` are actually of type `NSLayoutXAxisAnchor`, and anchors those in the vertical direction such as `topAnchor` or `centerYAnchor` are of type `NSLayoutYAxisAnchor`.
+So anchors in the horizontal direction such as `leadingAnchor` or `centerXAnchor` are actually of type `NSLayoutXAxisAnchor`, and anchors in the vertical direction such as `topAnchor` or `centerYAnchor` are of type `NSLayoutYAxisAnchor`.

-The `constraint[Equal|LessThanOrEqual|GreaterThanOrEqual]ToAnchor` family of methods are actually generic methods than when called from an object of type `NSLayoutXAxisAnchor` will only take a parameter of type `NSLayoutXAxisAnchor`, and when called from an object of type `NSLayoutYAxisAnchor` will only take in a parameter of type `NSLayoutYAxisAnchor`.
+The `constraint[Equal|LessThanOrEqual|GreaterThanOrEqual]ToAnchor` family of methods are actually generic methods that when called from an object of type `NSLayoutXAxisAnchor` will only take a parameter of type `NSLayoutXAxisAnchor`, and when called from an object of type `NSLayoutYAxisAnchor` will only take in a parameter of type `NSLayoutYAxisAnchor`.

 This type checking hasn't made its way into Swift yet, but it does currently work with Objective-C:

 ![bordered width=99%](images/26-xAnchor-and-yAnchor-incompatibility_632x60.png)

-Though with Swift, you'll still get a crash at runtime with the message "Invalid pairing of layout attributes" so you'll know pretty soon if you've made a mistake.
+Though, with Swift, you'll still get a crash at runtime with the message "Invalid pairing of layout attributes" so you'll know pretty soon if you've made a mistake.

 In Swift, you'll still get an error if you try to constrain an `NSLayoutDimension` anchor with a different type of anchor, for example, a `widthAnchor` with a `topAnchor`: